1.1 Employment is freely chosen ⚫

 1.6.5 Working hours may exceed 60 hours in any seven-day period only in exceptional circumstances where all of the following are met:

-• appropriate safeguards are taken to protect the workers’ health and safety; and
+- appropriate safeguards are taken to protect the workers’ health and safety following suitable risk assessments;

 1.6.6 Workers shall be provided with at least one day off in every seven-day period or, where allowed by national law, two days off in every 14-day period. * International standards recommend the progressive reduction of normal hours of work, when appropriate, to 40 hours per week, without any reduction in workers’ wages as hours are reduced.